fbpx

 Absolutely!
 Cabo is home to diverse marine life, including tropical fish, sea turtles, and occasionally, manta rays and dolphins.
 The underwater landscapes and vibrant reefs make it an adventure worth taking, whether you’re a seasoned snorkeler or just starting out.
 But, if you have time and don’t mind driving a bit further, Cabo Pulmo is a better location.

-Where is the best place to snorkel in Baja Mexico?
+Where is the best place to snorkel near Cabo?

-The Cabo Pulmo National Marine Park is the top snorkeling spot in Baja Mexico.
+The Cabo Pulmo National Marine Park is the top snorkeling spot near Cabo.
 As one of the oldest and most protected marine reserves in the world, it offers pristine conditions for seeing a wide variety of marine life, including schools of fish, sea turtles, and coral reefs.
+Because the area is protected, the fish are typically much bigger here.

 What kind of fish do you see snorkeling in Cabo?

 While snorkeling in Cabo, you can expect to see an array of tropical fish like goatfish, snappers, schools of jacks, and occasionally, spotted eagle rays.
-Keep an eye out for sea turtles, and if you’re lucky, you might spot a whale shark during the right season!
+Keep an eye out for sea turtles, and if you’re lucky, you might spot small white tipped sharks during the right season!

 What are the snorkeling spots in Cabo San Lucas?